-There’s an ongoing debate about the topic of whether or not you should pay down your mortgage or invest first.
+There’s an ongoing debate about whether or not you should pay down your mortgage or invest first.
 That is, if you have extra money at the end of a given month, where is it best used?

 What you might be surprised to hear is, there is no correct answer.
 Investing your money will likely leave you will more money in the long haul, and paying down your mortgage will help you get debt-free faster.
 To some people, having more money is more important, while to others, being debt-free is.

-In this post, I’ll go over both sides of the argument so that if you’re in this situation, you can decide for yourself.
+In this post, I’ll go over both sides of the argument so that you can decide for yourself if you’re in this situation.

 Should You Pay Down Your Mortgage Before Investing?